alexchsieh/LCD-Wordle/README.md

-# Hangman Game with Arduino and Joystick
+# Wordle Game with Arduino and Joystick

 ## Introduction

-This project is an implementation of the classic Hangman game using Arduino and a joystick for user interaction.
+This project is an implementation of the new Wordle game using Arduino and a joystick for user interaction.
 The game utilizes a LiquidCrystal display for the UI and a buzzer for audio feedback.
 The player navigates through the alphabet using the joystick to make guesses and has a limited number of attempts to guess the correct word.

 ## Hardware Requirements